Articles > Marketing > What is digital media?

 Overview: These professionals work at advertising agencies or within the marketing department of companies and oversee and develop programs that help generate interest in a product or service.

-Education requirements: Most companies require applicants to have a bachelor’s degree in a business field, such as marketing, or in a similar field, like communication.
+Education requirements: Most companies require applicants to have a bachelor’s degree in a business field opens in new window, such as marketing, or in a similar field, like communication.

 Podcast producer